lbryio/lbry.tech/documents/glossary.md

 ### Block

-A data structure that consists of a *block header* and a *merkle tree* of transactions.
-Each block (except for *genesis block*) references one previous block thus forming a tree called the *blockchain*.
+A data structure that consists of a *block header* and a *Merkle tree* of transactions.
+Each block (except for *genesis block*) references one previous block, thus forming a tree called the *blockchain*.
 Block can be thought of as a group of transactions with a timestamp and a *proof-of-work* attached.

 ### Block Header